matuszeman/experiments-kurento/README.md

 * AngularJS

-Experiments usually expect Kurento to be installed and WS endpoint available on:
+By default experiments expect Kurento to be installed and WS endpoint available on:
 ws://localhost:8888/kurento